 The second film deals with repercussions of their heist, as Benedict tracks down the Eleven and demands recompense in full, plus interest.
 Seeing as almost none of the eleven were frugal with their money, this means they have to find some other heist that will pay off an equal amount.
 Because they are too well known in the US, they travel to Europe and receive an offer from a legendary retired Con Man in which they steal a very famous MacGuffin.
 They are hounded on one side by a cocky acrobat-thief who wants the same loot, and a Fair Cop Interpol agent on the other.

-The third is Best Served Cold: a member of the Eleven is double-crossed by an unscrupulous land-owner, Willy Bank (Al Pacino), with whom he was collaborating on the opening of a new casino.
+The third is best by itself: a member of the Eleven is double-crossed by an unscrupulous land-owner, Willy Bank (Al Pacino), with whom he was collaborating on the opening of a new casino.
 Danny convenes his gang to ruin this casino's opening night.
 This time Benedict joins forces with them, as he has his own issues with Bank.

 Each film is not intended as anything other than sheer popcorn fun.
 Planning out the heists is entertaining, but it is mostly an excuse to get an All-Star Cast together and have them bounce lines off of each other.
 This was very much the only real purpose of the original film as well, having the Rat Pack get together and look cool.
 The crew consist of: